deaale6/knowledge_engineering_project/README.md

-# knowledge_engineering_project

-This project presents the development of an ontology and knowledge graph aimed at modeling key concepts in musicology, specifically focusing on musical cadences.
-The ontology formalizes the structure and relationships of various cadence types, including Perfect, Imperfect, Deceptive, Plagal, Half, and Avoided cadences.
-Designed for the analysis of musical compositions, the ontology has been applied to the Winterreise compositions of Franz Schubert, utilizing data from the CHOCO dataset.
-By mapping chords, degrees, keys, and structural sections of a piece, this ontology enables a detailed examination of cadential patterns and their role in musical form.
-The ontology was visualized using Graffoo in draw.io, and the data was analyzed through a custom Python notebook.
+# Ontology based Music Theory
+### Knowledge Engineering Project & Project Work

+The project involves the development of an ontology for musical cadences, which was used to analyze compositions from the CHOCO dataset.
+Additionally, the project work expanded this analysis by conducting a comparison of cadences across two different musical genres.